 Generally speaking, a complete food safety system should include both a HACCP (Hazard Analysis Critical Control Point) type program or food safety program addressing the food safety of both the products (prepared meals in this case) and processes (receiving, storage, preparation, cooking, cooling, temperature controls, storage of prepared products and, perhaps transportation) of a foodservice operation AND a sanitation program that focuses on cleaning and sanitation activities in the operation: food contact surfaces, equipment, utensils, floors, walls, ceilings, refrigeration and storage rooms, etc.

-A food safety program will not work without an effective sanitation program as its foundation.
+A successful food safety program will have an effective sanitation program as its foundation.

 Regulations and Guidance

 Connecticut State Department of Public Health (DPH) Food Protection Program (Foodservice)